Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Frequently Asked Questions

-Do medical schools prefer science majors?
+Do medical schools prefer biology majors?

-Is GPA more important than your major?
+Is GPA more important than my undergraduate major?

 Final Thoughts